trovu/trovu/Troubleshooting.md

 - which config and shortcut URLs are being fetched
 - whether they are found in the browser cache or not
 - how a query got matched.

+You can also combine debugging and reloading, e.g. `debug:reload:g foobar`

 ## FAQ
 ### I Edited a Shortcut, but It Has No Effect